Technigo/project-mongo-api/README.md

 # Project Mongo API

-This is a simple API for a list of books.
-It lets you see all books, one book, add a book, change a book, or delete a book from the list.
-It's made with Node.js, using Express for the web server part and MongoDB for storing all book data.
+This is a simple API for a list of books.It's made with Node.js, using Express for the web server part and MongoDB for storing all book data.

 ## The problem